 People might say things, but go for what you believe in and stick with it, because you will accomplish a lot more doing something you actually love.

 Diandra is an ambitious elementary-collaborative major and Head Athenian Ambassador at Athens State University.
-She hopes to teach first or second grade after she graduates from Athens State in the fall of 2019.
-From a young age, Diandra felt a strong desire to teach children, and has chased that dream after realizing there was no room for anything else.
+She hopes to teach first or second grade after she graduates with an elementary education – collaborative degree from Athens State.
+From a young age, Diandra felt a strong desire to teach children and has chased that dream after realizing there was no room for anything else.

 Everything that I was trying to do for DAYS at that other school, I was able to do in one day here.
 It was pretty great.